RocketChat/botswana-snap/README.md

 [*] Home    - /home/user/snap/botswana/common/mybot/aHR0cHM6Ly9teWNoYXQuY29t
 [*] Scripts - /home/user/scripts
 ```

 Note the bot's Home directory:
 `[*] Home    - /home/user/snap/botswana/common/mybot/aHR0cHM6Ly9teWNoYXQuY29t`

 That directory will contain a scripts directory where only this bot will look for scripts:
 `/home/user/snap/botswana/common/mybot/aHR0cHM6Ly9teWNoYXQuY29t/scripts`

 Using `snap run botswana.deploy` creates the bot directory at the specified location, such as:
 `snap run botswana.deploy /home/user/mybot`

 In that case, the individual scripts directory will simply be:
 `/home/user/mybot/scripts`

-### Redis
+# Redis
-BOTSwana automatically spawns a Redis server, accessible only locally, for quick and somewhat persistent storage for all bots.
+BOTSwana automatically spawns a [Redis](https://redis.io/topics/introduction) server, by default only accessible locally, for quick and somewhat persistent storage for all bots.

-#### Configuration
+## Configuration
-A sample configuration file is included and accessible by the root user at:
+A sample configuration file is included and accessible at:
 `/var/snap/botswana/current/redis/redis.conf`

 To modify Redis' configuration, first stop the service by running:
 `sudo service snap.botswana.redis-server stop`

 Then, modify `/var/snap/botswana/current/redis/redis.conf` and start the service:
 `sudo service snap.botswana.redis-server start`

-#### Administration
+## Administration
 To check the status of the embedded Redis server:
 `sudo service snap.botswana.redis-server status`

+To restart it:
+`sudo service snap.botswana.redis-server restart`

 To check its logs (assuming default configuration):
 `cat /var/snap/botswana/current/redis/redis.log`